ntxn/Docker-Kubernetes-Bootcamp/README.md

   <img src="screenshots/kubernetes-6.png" width=700>

-  We need to run `minikube ip` to know where minikube hosts the deployed app.
+  We need to run `minikube ip` to know the IP address of the virtual machine where minikube created.
 It won't be at localhost like Docker Desktop's Kubernetes

 ## Docker Compose vs Kubernetes